sveetch/djangotribune/README.rst

 use your own app urls, look at the provided ``djangotribune.urls`` to see what you have to map.

-And finally don't forget to do the Django's *syncdb command* to synchronise models in your database.
+And finally don't forget to do the Django's *syncdb command* to synchronize models in your database.

 If needed you can change some `Application settings`_ in your settings file.